codio/site/source/docs/dashboard/modules/module-add.html.md

 ---
-title: Adding a module
+title: Adding a unit
 class_name: docs
 full_width: true
 ---

 Only Module owners or those with administration permissions for the module can add units.
 Please refer to the [Create a new Module](/docs/dashboard/modules/module-create/) section for information on permissions and collaborators.

-A Module module is simply a Codio project that contains
+A Module unit is simply a Codio project that contains

 - a code workspace and files
 - a [Codio Guide](/docs/dashboard/modules/guides)

-Press the `Add Module` button to add a new module.
+Enable the 'Edit Unit' button and then press the `Add Unit` button to add a new unit.

 ![Modules Add](/img/docs/courses_add.png)